CSc 59866/7 Capstone I/II Fall 2021 -Spring 2022

 - Week 12 (11/29).
 Technical seminar: machine vision: stereo and motion (Slides | Lecture Notes on Stereo and Motion by Zhu) .
 Assignment 6.
 Vision questions on stereo and motion Due on 12/06

 - Week 13 (12/06).
 Team presentation dry runs on project designs and branding.
-Assignment 7.
-Final BEAT-proposals on your wiki pages.
+Assignment 7 (part I).
+Final BEAT-proposal as shown on your wiki pages.
 Due on 12/12 (Sunday)

 - Week 14 (12/13).
 Team evaluation wrap-up.
 Each team please prepare your digital poster or deck of slides and present it to the evaluators (community partners).
-We might use gather.town for the final presentation.
 We will evaluate the four categories: Branding (names, logos, designs etc), Entrepreneurship (customer discovery, market segment, business models etc), Applications (social impact, significance of your research, economical impact, user feedback, etc), and Technologies (tools, systems, algorithms, etc).
-For a more uniform implementation of your final proposal, please upload two files: the final proposal (in PDF) and the final proposal slides (in PDF or a link to a shared PPTX file etc) under Reports and Documents in your wiki page, by the end of Sunday Dec 12.
-This will be counted toward Assignment #7.
+For a more uniform implementation of your final proposal, please upload two files before your presentation: the final proposal (in PDF) and the final proposal slides (in PDF or a link to a shared PPTX file etc) under Reports and Documents in your wiki page, by the end of Sunday Dec 12.
+This will be counted toward Assignment 7 (part II).
 When you write your final proposal , please put some more details (like logos, images, diagrams, schedules) from your slides, as well as considering the feedback from the evaluators.
 (1) An application to the Zahn program with invitation into the competition will get 5% bonus points for the semester.
 (2) Teams recommended and then selected for the CREATE projects will get 5% bonus points for the semester.
 (3) Teams create deliverables to your customers (e.g. funding agencies for funded research) will get 5% bonus points.

 Other Useful Links